 Tuberculosis medication may influence the effects of other medications.

 Be aware that:

-- Birth control pills do not work and other forms of contraception must be used.
+- Birth control pills and hormonal intrauterine devices do not work and other forms of contraception must be used.

 - Methadone is consumed more quickly by the body and a higher dosage can be necessary.